 Is Norway In A Nutshell worth it?

 Yes!
 If you have very limited time in Norway (I was in Norway for 6 nights – 3 in Bergen), or don’t have the resources to do your own road-trip or DIY this, then Norway In A Nutshell is considered the best way to see Norway.
 It was the most unbelievable day I had in Norway – getting to see an intense amount of Norway’s beauty at one shot!

 Tips to make the most of your Norway In A Nutshell tour:

 - Bring enough camera batteries.
 I had two fully-charged batteries with me and even then, they could not last the whole day.
 I had to keep my camera switched off to conserve some battery life.
 Also, remember that batteries deplete faster in cold weather – same goes for your mobile phone.
-Having a powerbank for your handphone is a good idea too.
+Having a powerbank to charge for your handphone is a good idea too.

 - The season you travel in will determine what you see.
 I went in spring season (May 2017) and was blessed with sunny (sometimes blindingly bright), cooling weather the entire day during my Norway In A Nutshell day trip!
 If you go in winter, it might be gloomy weather, which makes the views very different.